likeastore/api-docs/docs/vendors/authorization.md

-# Likeastore for Vendors - Authorization
+# Vendors API / Authorization

 Likeastore vendors API requires authentication for all endpoints.
 At the moment we support token based authorization.